vd-rd/sbc_at91sam9g10/README.md

 # sbc_at91sam9g10

+Note: The project is created using Kicad 6 nightly builds and can't be opened using latest stable version.

 ### Features
  * CPU - AT91SAM9G10 processor (ARM926EJ @ 266MHz)
  * RAM - 1Gb SDRAM max ( 3V3 and 1V8 types supported)